Rice Mediterranean Kitchen / Doghouse in Miami

 What did the most recent inspection of Rice Mediterranean Kitchen / Doghouse in Miami find?

-Rice Mediterranean Kitchen / Doghouse in Miami was most recently inspected on March 2, 2026 with 21 violation(s).
-Disposition: Warning Issued.
+Rice Mediterranean Kitchen / Doghouse in Miami was most recently inspected on June 16, 2026 with 13 violation(s), including 2 high-priority violation(s).
+Disposition: Inspection Completed - No Further Action.

 Has Rice Mediterranean Kitchen / Doghouse in Miami ever been shut down?